Spencer Town Hall and Fire Station

-Spencer Town Hall and Fire Station is a historic town hall and fire station located at Spencer, Owen County, Indiana.
+Spencer Town Hall and Fire Station is a historic town hall and fire station located at Spencer, Indiana.
 It was built in 1897–1898, and is a two-story, rectangular, Romanesque Revival style limestone building with a corner bell tower.
 It measures 24 feet wide and 61 feet long and has a hipped roof.
 The building was used for municipal purposes until 1975.
 In 2005, the building housed law offices.

 It was listed on the National Register of Historic Places in 1982.